cockroachdb/docs/v1.1/stop-a-node.md

 - Cancels all current sessions without waiting.
 - Transfers all *range leases* and Raft leadership to other nodes.
 - Gossips its draining state to the cluster so that no leases are transferred to the draining node.
-Note that this is a best effort that times out after the duration specified by the `???` cluster setting, so other nodes may not receive the gossip info in time.
-(1.1.6)
+Note that this is a best effort, so other nodes may not receive the gossip info in time.
 - No new ranges are transferred to the draining node, to avoid a possible loss of quorum after the node shuts down.

 If the node then stays offline for a certain amount of time (5 minutes by default), the cluster considers the node dead and starts to transfer its **range replicas** to other nodes as well.